gregertw/packetstrap/README.md

 Make sure you are in the dir above packetstrap/ (sub-dirs will be created) and run ./os-strap.sh.

-Now you have all the binaries needed.
-The okd-strap.sh file assumes your public IP NIC is named bond0 in the iPXE boot info.
-If not, edit okd-strap.sh to use the correct NIC.
-If you only have one NIC, you can remove bond0: and just use ip=dhcp.

 After that, run the okd-strap.sh script and pass it two arguments:

  - The domain name (demonstr8.net below)